lrssnn/spartan-arch/README.md

 # spartan-arch

+Edited slightly to remove some stuff that I don't care about, get rust etc.

-This is a set of scripts designed to automate the creation of a minimal VM running Arch Linux and i3/Emacs as a Windows manager.
+This is a set of scripts designed to automate the creation of a minimal VM running Arch Linux and i3/nvim as a Windows manager.
 This VM can be used as a file editor for the  host via folder sharing and as a development environment.
 Currently, the VM costs about 90MB of RAM to run.

 ## Requirements for Virtual Box VM
 - 8GB of space on disk